Provisional Patent First to File

 The new system puts tremendous pressure and strain on small entities with limited resources.
 This means that inventors who didn't file their patent application on time could lose their patent even if they were the first to invent.

 If you need help with provisional patent first to file, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5% of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.